-A fast, quiet autofocus is a key component in this lens.
+Fast, quiet autofocus is a key component in this lens.

 This lens has a minimum shooting distance of 22cm.
-A close shooting distance like that means that in addition to being a great ultra wide angle zoom lens, this 10-18mm from Canon also has impressive wide macro shooting abilities.
+A close shooting distance like that means that in addition to being a great ultra wide-angle zoom lens, this 10-18mm from Canon also has impressive wide macro shooting abilities.

 For photographers and videographers alike, the powerful, four-stop optical image stabilizer of this lens is an impressive feature that is ideal for slower shutter speeds and shooting in Live View mode.

-An image stabilizer is especially present in low-light conditions, so this lens really works to help you get clear, well-focused pictures.
+An image stabilizer is especially present in low-light conditions, so this lens really works to help you get clear well-focused pictures.

 One of the best things about this lens is its price.
 For only a few hundred dollars – less if you buy a used one – you are getting an extremely impressive lens that will work to its full capacity and range of view with your Canon EOS 80D body.

-The Canon 10-18mm f/4.5-5.6 is compact and lightweight, and will easily take your wide angle and macro photography to the next level.
+The Canon 10-18mm f/4.5-5.6 is compact and lightweight, and will easily take your wide-angle and macro photography to the next level.
 It’s for these reasons that we highly recommend it as one of the best Canon IS lenses.

 The Canon EF-S 17-55mm f/2.8 IS USM is a beautiful lens.

-This wide angle zoom lens has wider aperture capabilities, which will give you more options for shooting and will produce clearer, sharper images.
+This wide-angle zoom lens has wider aperture capabilities, which will give you more options for shooting and will produce clearer, sharper images.
 Having a lens with a wider aperture is fantastic in dim light.